Francisco-Galea/TurnAPI/README.md

-📅 Agenda Management API

-This project is a multi-tenant agenda management API, designed to handle companies, agendas, employees and turn scheduling with configurable rules.

-The system focuses on clean architecture, clear domain modeling, and business rules centralized in the service layer.

-🚀 Features
-Accounts

-Create an account

-Create a turn

-Companies

-Create a company

-Hire an employee

-Fire an employee

-Manage multiple agendas per company

-Agenda

-Create an agenda

-Define agenda rules

-Dynamically generate available time slots based on agenda configuration

-Prevent overlapping turns

-⚙️ Business Rules Implemented

-Accounts are unique by DNI / document number

-Companies are unique by business name (not CUIT)

-Turn slots are generated dynamically (no hardcoded times)

-Overlapping turns are not allowed

-Employees can belong to one or more agendas

-Turns follow a lifecycle:

-Pending

-Confirmed

-Cancelled

-Completed

-All business rules are handled in the service layer.
-Controllers are limited to HTTP concerns only.

-🏗️ Architecture Overview

-The API follows a layered architecture:

-Controllers
-HTTP endpoints only (no business logic)

-Services
-Core business logic and validations

-Repositories
-Data access and persistence

-DTOs & Mappers
-Input/output models and transformations

-This separation ensures maintainability, testability, and clear responsibility boundaries.

-🔒 Pending Features / Roadmap

-The following features are planned for future iterations:

-Prevent clients from creating turns in the past

-Restrict clients to view and manage only their own turns

-Allow employees to manage all turns within their assigned agendas

-Prevent turn creation outside agenda working hours

-JWT-based authentication with role-based authorization

-Agenda availability exceptions:

-Holidays

-Non-working days

-Custom blocked time ranges

-🧠 Design Goals

-Clear domain modeling

-No business rules inside controllers

-Flexible agenda configuration

-Multi-tenant support

-Scalable foundation for future features

-📌 Notes

-This project is intended as a portfolio project, showcasing backend architecture, domain-driven design principles, and real-world scheduling logic.
+# Agenda Management API

+This project is a backend API designed to manage multi-tenant agendas, companies, employees, and appointment scheduling.
+It is intended as a portfolio project, focused on clean architecture, scalability, and proper separation of concerns.

+---

+## 🚀 Current Features

+### Accounts
+- Create an account
+- Create a turn (appointment)

+### Companies
+- Create a company
+- Hire an employee
+- Fire an employee

+### Agenda
+- Create an agenda
+- Define rules for each agenda
+- Slot generation based on agenda rules
+  - Slots are dynamically generated from agenda configuration
+  - No hardcoded turn times
+- Multi-agenda support per company
+  - A company can manage multiple agendas
+  - Employees can belong to one or more agendas

+---

+## ✅ Implemented Business Rules

+- Accounts are unique using DNI (or equivalent document)
+- Companies are unique using Social Reason (not CUIT)
+- Turns cannot overlap (no superposed appointments)
+- Turn duration is configurable per agenda
+- Centralized business logic:
+  - Controllers only expose endpoints
+  - Services contain all domain logic
+  - Repositories handle persistence only
+  - DTOs and mappers are used for data transfer

+---

+## 🔄 Turn Lifecycle

+Each turn follows a defined lifecycle:
+- Pending
+- Confirmed
+- Cancelled
+- Completed

+---

+## 🧱 Architecture Overview

+- Controllers
+  - HTTP endpoints only
+  - No business logic
+- Services
+  - Core business rules and validations
+- Repositories
+  - Database access layer
+- DTOs & Mappers
+  - Input/output abstraction
+- Clear separation of concerns following clean architecture principles

+---

+## 🛠 Features to Implement

+- Agenda availability exceptions:
+  - Holidays
+  - Non-working days
+  - Custom blocked time ranges
+- Client restrictions:
+  - Clients cannot create turns in the past
+  - Clients cannot create turns outside working hours
+  - Clients can only see and manage their own turns
+- Employee permissions:
+  - Employees can manage all turns of their respective agendas
+- Authentication & Authorization:
+  - JWT-based sessions
+  - Role-based access (Client, Employee, Owner)

+---

+## ⚠️ Notes

+This initial release establishes the core functionality.
+Further improvements and bug fixes will be addressed in upcoming commits.